FreeAndFair/STAR-Vote/USAGE.md

     to election officials; these are needed during the vote tallying step below.
 For the purposes of a mock election, one might simply paste them into a file for storage until later.
 3. Initialize the voter status database.
 Run `star-voter-db -b :: -p 8002` to start the server on port 8002.
-You will then need to tell the database about all your voters.
-Below is a sample with some synthetic data:
+You will then need to tell the database about all your voters by visiting `localhost:8002/initialize`.

-        curl -X POST localhost:8002/initialize \
-            -d voterids='[(3,Voter {_voterName="John Doe", _voterAddress = "Nowhereland"}),(5,Voter {_voterName = "Jane Doe", _voterAddress = "Stix"})]' \
-            -d voterstatus='[(3,5,"oregon-2014"),(5,6,"oregon-2014")]'
+    This will present you with an option to enter your database in CSV format.

-    The `voterids` parameter associates voter IDs with the name and address of the voter.
-The `voterstatus` parameter associates voter IDs with their precinct number and the kind of ballot they need to use.
-The example data here puts John Doe in precinct 5 and Jane Doe in precinct 6, both with the `oregon-2014` ballot style.
+    It defaults to a simple sample database that puts puts John Doe in precinct 1 and Jane Doe in precinct 2, both with the `oregon-2014` ballot style.
     Currently `oregon-2014` is the only supported ballot style (see `star-util/src/Application/Star/Util.hs`).
 4. Start the controller on port 8003 with `star-controller -b :: -p 8003`.
 5. Configure the default printer for `lp`.
 You can check the current default with `lpstat -p -d` (which will also list the names of non-default